cicsdev/cics-java-liberty-springboot-jdbc-multi/README.md

 ```

 ## Trying out the sample

+1. Ensure you have a CICS DB2CONN resource installed and connected to your Db2 database.
+This resource is used by the DataSource configured for type 2 connectivity.

-1. Ensure the web application started successfully in Liberty by checking for msg `CWWKT0016I` in the Liberty messages.log:
+2. Ensure the web application started successfully in Liberty by checking for msg `CWWKT0016I` in the Liberty messages.log:
     - `A CWWKT0016I: Web application available (default_host): http://myzos.mycompany.com:httpPort/cics-java-liberty-springboot-jdbc-multi-0.1.0`
     - `I SRVE0292I: Servlet Message - [com.ibm.cicsdev.springboot.jcics.multi-0.1.0]:.Initializing Spring embedded WebApplicationContext`

-2. Copy the context root from message CWWKT0016I along with the REST service suffix into you web browser.
+3. Copy the context root from message CWWKT0016I along with the REST service suffix into you web browser.
 For example to display all the Employees from the EMP table using the DataSource with type 2 connectivity:
     - `http://myzos.mycompany.com:httpPort/cics-java-liberty-springboot-jdbc.multi-0.1.0/type2/allEmployees`

    The browser will prompt for basic authentication.
 Enter a valid userid and password - according to the configured registry for your target Liberty JVM server.

-3. For more information on how to use this sample, request the context root:
+4. For more information on how to use this sample, request the context root:
    - `http://myzos.mycompany.com:httpPort/cics-java-liberty-springboot-jdbc.multi-0.1.0/`

-## Using Multiple DataSources
+## Using Multiple data sources
-By default the Spring JbdcTemplate will be autoconfigured to use a single DataSource.
-To connect to multiple DataSources requires a little more configuration.
+By default the Spring JbdcTemplate will be autoconfigured to use a single data source.
+To connect to multiple data sources requires a little more configuration.
 In the Application class you will see some fields and methods that provide customised DataSource objects that are based on the custom properties we placed in application.properties earlier.

 Note that to facilitate Autowiring, the getDataSource() method and the getJdbcTemplate() methods must all be annotated to generate beans.
 The JdbcTemplate bean methods are then referenced in the EmployeeService and autowired to create the two templates used in this demo.

-The URL path provided on each request dictates whether we wish to run our database query using the DataSource with type 2 connectivity, or the DataSource with type 4 connectivity.
+The URL path provided on each request dictates whether we wish to run our database query using the dataSource with type 2 connectivity, or the dataSource with type 4 connectivity.
 For example:

 - `http://myzos.mycompany.com:httpPort/cics-java-liberty-springboot-jdbc.multi-0.1.0/type4/addEmployee/Bertie/Banana`